Magen David - Shield of David - מגן דוד

 The Two Missing Dalets « ד »

-The key to Magen David is the peculiar term “השיאני” (persuaded; H’Shi–Ani) used by Havah in Bereshit 3:13, “The snake persuaded me.”
+The key to Magen David is the peculiar term “השיאני” (directed, persuaded; H’ShiAni) used by Havah in Bereshit 3:13, “The snake guided me.”
 The sages tell us that this term is a combination of two of God’s names, ShaDai (שדי) and ADoni (אדני), without two Dalets (ד).
-Abrahm was the first person who rectified this condition, thus establishing the Magen Abrahm (Shield of Abrahm) with the two Dalets: Based on Bereshit 17:1, Abrahm was the first person God made a covenant with using the term, Shadai: “I am El Shadai.
+Abrahm was the first person who rectified this condition, hence establishing the Magen Abrahm (Shield of Abrahm) with the two Dalets: Based on Bereshit 17:1, Abrahm was the first person God made a covenant with using the term, Shadai: “I am El Shadai.
 Walk in My ways and be blameless.”
 Abrahm was also the first person who called our Creator Adoni (Talmud, Berakhot 7b).
 Hence, to honor his commitment, Abrahm called his wife, Yiskāh (יסכה), Sōri (שרי), meaning “my superior.”
 Please note that the numerical values 313 and 358 are linked with the letter Shin, the snake, and the final redeemer.
-See ‘ABRAHMIC,’ ‘SORAYAH,’ and ‘313’
+See ‘ABRAHMIC,’ ‘SORAYAH,’ and ‘313

 Rectify the Sin of Adam and Havah